Ayachoon/machinelearning/README.md

-# Beginners level project using Pandas and machine learning models
+# Beginner level projects using Pandas and machine learning models